SELECTED BRONZES

 Size: 49 ½ x 21 ⅝ x 19 ⅝ inches

-Many people did not agree that Rodin's partial figures were acceptable as works of art.
-Many felt that if the human figure was not depicted as “complete,” it was a “violation” of the human form.
-Many critics also used Rodin’s partial figures as avenues for criticism of his other work, citing the partial figures as evidence of the artist’s difficulty in completing projects (such as the rejected Monument to Balzac).
+Many people did not agree that Rodin’s partial figures were acceptable as works of art.
+They felt that if the human figure was not depicted as “complete,” it was a “violation” of the God-given human form.
+Many critics also used Rodin’s partial figures as avenues for criticism of his other work, citing the partial figures as evidence of the artist’s difficulty with completing projects (such as the rejected Monument to Balzac).

 Original stone version made in 1908